feedbackone/elmstronaut/README.md

 # Elmstronaut 🌳👨‍🚀

-> That's one small step for (a) man, one giant leap for Elm-kind.
+> One small step for (a) man, one giant leap for Elm-kind.

 An Astro integration that enables rendering of Elm modules as Astro components.